LekaKoska/lekakoska/README.md

 - Reservation systems with Laravel APIs.
 - Exploring **RESTful API architecture** and testing with **Postman**.
 - Movie project where I worked with **dummy data** to practice database structure, relationships, and building a simple movie listing application.
+- Chat application where i worked with Websockets and Laravel Reverb.

 ---